 As a tourist visiting New Orleans for the first time, the best way to board these cars is by downloading the RTA app.
 It contains all the information about the timing and stops of these historic vehicles, and you can easily buy the tickets online and not even worry about having the exact changes.

 Located in the French Quarter, next to Jackson Square, St Louis Cathedral is a prominent landmark and the oldest cathedral of New Orleans, Louisiana.
 Exploring this massive structure with its rich history is one of the best things to do in New Orleans.
 This Roman Catholic Cathedral is among the tallest attractions of the city.

 St Louis Cathedral was built in 1927 in honor of King Louis IX of France.
 It was rebuilt in the 1850s after getting destroyed during the great fire of 1794.

-The structure and architecture of the St Louis cathedral are mesmerizing.
+The structure and architecture of the St Louis Cathedral are mesmerizing.
 At night, the front of the Cathedral is lit up, illuminating the strong presence of one of the cultural treasures of New Orleans.

 The inside architecture is just as beautiful and enchanting.
 The stained glass windows and the paintings inside the church highlighting the ancient history add to the charisma of St. Louis Cathedral.

-An interesting piece of information about this oldest cathedral of North America is that it’s said to be haunted by Pere Antoine, a priest whose body is buried inside the church.
+An interesting piece of information about this oldest cathedral in North America is that it’s said to be haunted by Pere Antoine, a priest whose body is buried inside the church.
 Parishioners and visitors have claimed to see his apparition in the early morning, walking in the alley named after him.